 After an untimely injury just after they were selected to represent Area VII at the North American Junior Young Rider Championships, Brooke turned back to Kona to achieve her goal of competing at NAJYRC.
 Since dressage always came easily to Kona, they decided to take on the lofty goal of trying to qualify to compete against the best young riders in the country in a discipline neither had ever competed in before.
 With the help of a great young coach, Courtney Briones, Brooke and Kona managed to win their first dressage outing at 3rd Level and continue on to be selected to represent Region 6 at the 2011 NAJYRC.
 Although Kona had a difficult trip across the country to Kentucky, he represented his region well.
 On their return home, Kona successfully moved up to Prix St. George before Brooke went to college in Virginia.

 During one of Brooke’s sales, she spotted another talented horse that she had to have, FortyLinesofDeputy.
-Her first OTTB since My Kona Boy, Brooke is delighted to have the ride on another talented thoroughbred.
+Her first OTTB since Pray for You, Brooke is delighted to have the ride on another talented thoroughbred.
 “George” has flown up the levels with Brooke’s careful restarting and has moved from his first cross country schooling to his first Training level in a mere 2 months.
 He is all talent, ability and mind; truly a special horse.
-With Nobo, Lotos and George, Brooke will continue to move up the levels and establish herself.
+With Nobo, Lotos and George, Brooke will continue to move up the levels and establish herself at the FEI levels.

 In addition to her riding, Brooke has a huge passion for teaching.
 She strongly believes that anyone can reach their goals with patience and work, regardless of what that goal may be.
 She has worked with all levels of riders from beginners learning to post and steer to riders storming around their first Training level events.
 Brooke takes so much joy in seeing her clients achieve their goals and loves being a part of the journey.
 No matter what her client wants to do, Brooke is willing to find the best teaching methods (groundwork, trail rides, intense arena work, schooling, ect.) that works with each and every horse and rider combination.